 The sliding-scale cost share

-• > 300% FPL, generally not eligible for ongoing OPTIONS services (but can use AAA assessment, information & referral, and benefits counseling)
+• The highest-income applicants may not qualify for ongoing OPTIONS services, though they can still use AAA assessment, information and referral, and benefits counseling.

 Wait list reality